Reese McGuire Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.49).
+- The Tigers' 4.49 team ERA ranks 20th across all league pitching staffs.

-- Skubal (2-1 with a 3.67 ERA and 33 strikeouts in 27 2/3 innings pitched) gets the start for the Tigers, his seventh of the season.
+- Manning gets the start for the Tigers, his 11th of the season.
+He is 3-4 with a 4.89 ERA and 39 strikeouts through 53 1/3 innings pitched.

-- In his most recent outing on Saturday against the Tampa Bay Rays, the left-hander tossed 5 1/3 innings, allowing no earned runs while surrendering six hits.
+- His most recent appearance came on Sunday against the Tampa Bay Rays, when the righty threw 5 2/3 innings, surrendering six earned runs while allowing nine hits.

-- The 26-year-old has a 3.67 ERA and 11 strikeouts per nine innings across six games this season, while giving up a batting average of .240 to opposing hitters.
+- The 25-year-old has an ERA of 4.89, with 6.6 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.